 Treasuries are having their best start to a year since 2010 as investors from Jeffrey Gundlach to Goldman Sachs Group Inc. say the Federal Reserve will keep its benchmark interest rate at almost zero into 2016.

-Italy’s government bonds fell for a third week as reports showed the nation’s business confidence worsened and euro-area services and manufacturing grew less than economists forecast, sapping demand for higher-yielding assets.
+Italy’s government bonds rose for a second day as a survey of purchasing managers showed euro-area manufacturing and services grew more in December than economists forecast, boosting demand for higher-yielding assets.

 Treasuries advanced, pushing 10-year yields down from the highest in almost a month, as stock-market losses and speculation that European banks will struggle to raise funds boosted demand for the safety of fixed income.